glennraya/xendivel/README.md

 #### About Credit/Debit Card Tokenization

-Xendit employs a secure method for collecting credit or debit card details known as **"tokenization."** Instead of transmitting sensitive credit card information to your back-end, you utilize Xendit's JavaScript library to "tokenize" the card details before securely transmitting them to your back-end.
+Xendit employs a secure method for collecting credit or debit card details known as **tokenization**.
+The idea is instead of transmitting sensitive credit card information to your back-end, you utilize Xendit's JavaScript library to "tokenize" the card details before securely transmitting them to your back-end.

 With this approach, there's no need to transmit your customer's card number, expiry date, and CVV (Card Verification Value) to the back-end for payment processing.
-Instead, these details are converted into secure **"tokens."** This ensures that even if intercepted, your customer's credit/debit card information remains safe and confidential.
+Instead, these details are converted into secure **"tokens."** This ensures that even if leaked, your customer's credit/debit card information remains safe and confidential.

 For more details, refer to Xendit's documentation below:

 https://docs.xendit.co/credit-cards/integrations/tokenization

-If you don't want to create the "card tokenization" user-interface yourself, Xendivel provides convenient templates **(React, React+TypeScript, and Blade)** that serve as fully functional checkout components for card/eWallet payments, offering a solid starting point.
+Xendivel provides convenient templates **(ReactJS, React+TypeScript, and Blade)** that serve as fully functional checkout components for card/eWallet payments, offering a solid starting point.
 Refer to the [Checkout templates](#checkout-templates) section for more details.

 #### Charge Credit/Debit Cards